 The sheer size of the USA makes it almost impossible to offer accurate figures for student living costs across all 50 states.
 So we haven’t.
 You should definitely include this in your research and preparation though.
 Some parts of the USA are much more affordable than others.
 Your university’s international office may be able to help provide a sense of typical graduate student expenses for rent, groceries and travel.

-It’s actually very common for US universities to provide funding for their students and relatively rare for successful candidates on graduate programs to be entirely self-funding.
+It’s actually very common for US universities to provide funding for their students and relatively rare for successful candidates on graduate programmes to be entirely self-funding.
 The ‘sticker price’ for a US PhD may seem high, but it’s probably not the price you’ll end up paying.

 Funding will take various forms.
 ‘Full-ride’ scholarships will cover fees, living costs and other expenses.
 Other common options include partial fee discounts or full fee waivers.